All You Need To Know About Diabetic Neuropathy

 The first step is to make sure that the blood glucose levels come to the normal range.
 This can be done by monitoring the levels, taking medicines, getting insulin, planning meals, and with the help of light exercise12.
 By controlling the blood glucose level, you would be stopping the onset of other symptoms as well.

-Some of the medicines that help with nerve pain are:
+Some of the medicines that help with Nerve Discomfort are:

 Things You Did Not Know About Diabetic Neuropathy